scenerystack/community/docs/learn/standalone-library.md

     1. **Command Line Interface:** Use Terminal (macOS/Linux) or Command Prompt (Windows).
     2. **Git:** Download from [git-scm.com](https://git-scm.com/downloads) or install via Xcode command-line tools on macOS/Linux.
     3. **Node.js and npm:** Install the latest version from [Node.js](https://nodejs.org/).

-## Overview

-This page will cover the different ways to include the SceneryStack library.

 There are two main ways to integrate SceneryStack: